How can I make tough decisions easier?

 Remember, it’s better to make a tough decision and monitor to see if you need to shift your approach than to remain paralyzed in indecision.
-Find out more about the 4 rules to effective decision-making and say goodbye to being overwhelmed by making tough decisions.
+Find out more about the four rules to effective decision-making and say goodbye to being overwhelmed by making tough decisions.

 Don’t make another important decision without listening to the Four Rules of Decision Making.
 Take advantage of Tony Robbins’ FREE audio.